 How to get the Vanuatu passport?

-You can apply for a Vanuatu passport by investment.
-Launched in 2017, this unique immigration scheme allows investors and their families to become Vanuatu citizens in exchange for a donation to the Vanuatu local development fund.
+You can apply for a Vanuatuan passport by investment.
+Launched in 2017, this unique immigration scheme allows investors and their families to gain Vanuatu citizenship in exchange for a donation to the local development fund.

 What is the Vanuatu passport ranking?